JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 The interferogram analysis software algorithm works according to the flowchart below:

 ### Accumulated Phase
+The Accumulated Phase map or accumulated phase shift map is obtained from the shifts of the interferogram fringes.

 #### Standard Deviation of Accumulated Phase